India

 Quick Summary

-Plan a longer trip to China so you can go beyond the usual highlights and explore deeper regional beauty.
+Plan a longer trip to China so you can go beyond the usual highlights and explore the country’s deeper beauty.

-In Beijing, visit the Forbidden City, Summer Palace, and Temple of Heaven, and use taxis or public transport to get around easily.
+In Beijing, visit the Forbidden City, Summer Palace, and Temple of Heaven, and use taxis or public transport to move between landmarks easily.

-Spend time in Chengdu at the Giant Panda Research Base for an unforgettable break from temples and historic sites.
+Spend time in Chengdu at the Giant Panda Research Base for a memorable wildlife break from historic sites.

-Eat your way through China with Beijing peking duck, Shanghai xiaolongbao, and Michelin star dining plus iconic street food.
+Eat your way through China with Beijing peking duck, Shanghai xiaolongbao, and iconic street food like hot pot, jianbing, and sesame balls.

 China’s rich history, overflowing population and varied geography all make for one marvelous country that begs to be explored.
 If you are a traveller pressed for time, you can take your pick of the usual fare - Beijing, Shanghai, Xi’an and the like.
 A brief visit to the Great Wall, the Terracotta Warriors and the usual night markets will give you a good feel and flavour of the country, but the country’s true beauty lies much deeper.
 If you’re planning on taking a trip to China, take our advice and make the trip a long one!
 Here’s our pick of the places you should visit in China.
 Here’s how you can enhance and customize your trip to China.